CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 In August 2018, we received a notice from WorkSafe Victoria in connection with work we were doing for a client around the Royal Commission in the financial services sector.
 The demands on us at that time were extreme, and they affected our ability to create a safe work environment for our people.

-> ‘That was a wake-up call for us.
-And dare I say - it was a blessing in disguise in that it forced us to confront the issue of psychological safety in the workplace. ’
+> That was a wake-up call for us.
+And dare I say - it was a blessing in disguise in that it forced us to confront the issue of psychological safety in the workplace.

 We were determined to unpack it at a deeper level.
 We reviewed not only our systems and processes, particularly on extremely high-demand matters, but analysed our culture at a deeper level.
 This work set us up well for COVID-19 lockdowns, in that our leaders were more deliberate and intentional about creating supportive teams.